bradhowes/SF2LibAU/README.md

 ## AUParameterTree

-The AUParameterTree for the SF2 engine contains entries for all of the implemented generators.
-See the SF spec for descriptions of these generators and their valid value ranges.
+The [AUParameterTree][tree] for the SF2 engine contains entries for all of the implemented generators.
+See the [SF spec][spec] for descriptions of these generators and their valid value ranges.

 Address | Name |
 ---: | --- |